Discovery of a 36 ks Phase Modulation in the Hard X-ray Pulses from the Magnetar 1E 1547.0$-$5408: Introduction

-In the present paper, we have chosen the highly variable magnetar 1E 1547.0$-$5408 as our 2nd target.
-It is the fastest-rotating magnetar with $P=2.069$ s possibly associated with the supernova remnant G327.24$-$0.13 \citep{Gelfand+Gaensler}.
-The observed value of $\dot{P} = 2.42 \times 10^{-11}$s s$^{-1}$, together with $P$, yields $B_{\rm d} = 3.2\times 10^{14}$ G and a characteristic age of $\tau \equiv P/2\dot{P} = 0.69$ kyr.
-As already reported by \citet{Enoto10a} (hereafter Paper I) and \citet{Enoto12}, this objects was observed by Suzaku during its 2009 January outburst, and yielded by far the strongest hard X-ray ($>10$ keV) signals among some 10 magnetars so far observed with Suzaku.
-Although this source was observed with Suzaku again on 2010 August, these data are not utilized here, since the source had faded by that time in hard X-rays to a level comparable to the HXD detection limit \citep{Iwahashi13}.
+As already reported by \citet{Enoto10a} (hereafter Paper I) and \citet{Enoto12}, this object was observed by Suzaku during its 2009 January outburst, and yielded by far the strongest hard X-ray ($>10$ keV) signals among some 10 magnetars so far observed with Suzaku.
+Although this source was observed with Suzaku again on 2010 August, these follow-up data are not utilized here, since the source had faded by that time in hard X-rays to a level comparable to the HXD detection limit \citep{Iwahashi13}.